Kanna Asakura: Second title shot

 Asakura faced Ayaka Hamasaki in a rematch for the Rizin Super Atomweight Championship at Rizin 27 on March 21, 2021.
 She lost a close bout via split decision.

 Asakura faced the reigning Jewels atomweight and DEEP Microweight champion Saori Oshima at Rizin 31 - Yokohama on October 24, 2021.
 She lost the bout via split decision.

-Asakura faced the Shooto Super Atomweight champion Satomi Takano on April 17, 2022 at Rizin 35.
+Asakura faced the Shooto Super Atomweight champion Satomi Takano on April 17, 2022, at Rizin 35.
 She won the fight by unanimous decision.

 Super Atomweight Grand Prix 2022

 Asakura faced Si Woo Park in the quarterfinal bout of the Rizin Super Atomweight Grand Prix at Rizin 37 - Saitama on July 31, 2022.
 She lost the fight by unanimous decision.

+Asakura faced the Mei Yamaguchi at Rizin Landmark 5 on April 29, 2023, winning the fight by unanimous decision.

+Asakura faced Rizin Super Atomweight Champion Seika Izawa in a non-title bout at Rizin 48 on September 29, 2024.
+She lost the fight by unanimous decision.
+Asakura left her gloves in the ring following the bout signaling her retirement from mixed martial arts competition.

 Personal life

 After her bout at Rizin 11, Asakura was seen hugging kickboxing superstar Tenshin Nasukawa, fuelling further speculation that they may be in a relationship.
 They later confirmed that they were dating.
 They broke up at the end of 2019 after photos of Tenshin being physical with Rizin ring girl, Hakase Mai, leaked online.

 She also has a Youtube channel with 100K subscribers and 15 million views.